 Sanders’ 1988 season ranks among the most dominant in the history of sports alongside Babe Ruth’s 60-home run 1927 campaign, Wayne Gretzky’s 92-goal season of 1981-1982 (and maybe his 215 point year in 1985-1986) and Jerry Rice’s 1987 season when he caught 22 touchdowns passes in 12 games.
 The backup to Thurman Thomas and an All-America kickoff returner the year before, Sanders exploded for 2,628 yards and 39 touchdowns.
 Throw in the bowl game stats, like the NCAA does now, and Sanders ran for 2,850 yards and scored 44 times.
 By himself, Sanders would’ve finished 14th in rushing among all 2010 teams.

 runner-up: Ricky Bell, RB USC

-Dorsett didn’t just put up big numbers on the way to becoming the NCAA’s all-time rushing leader, he was clutch leading the Pitt Panthers to the national championship averaging 215 yards per game over the final seven and finishing with 1,948 yards and 23 touchdowns.
+Dorsett didn’t just put up big numbers on the way to becoming the NCAA’s all-time rushing leader, he was amazing in the big games, leading the Pitt Panthers to the national championship averaging 215 yards per game over the final seven, and finishing with 1,948 yards and 23 touchdowns.
 During the streak he tore off a 224-yard day against Penn State before closing out with a record 202-yard performance in the Sugar Bowl win over Georgia.